wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-aadconnectsync-understanding-declarative-provisioning-expressions.md

 The function ImportedValues is different than all other functions since the attribute name must be enclosed in quotes rather than square brackets: ImportedValue(“proxyAddresses”).

-Usually during synchronization an attribute will use the expected value, even if it hasn’t been exported yet or an error was received during export (“top of the tower”).
-An inbound synchronization will assume that an attribute which hasn’t yet reached a connected directory will eventually reach it.
+Usually during synchronization an attribute will use the expected value, even if it hasn't been exported yet or an error was received during export (“top of the tower”).
+An inbound synchronization will assume that an attribute which hasn't yet reached a connected directory will eventually reach it.
 In some cases it is important to only synchronize a value which has been confirmed by the connected directory and in this case the function ImportedValue is used (“hologram and delta import tower”).

-An example of this can be found in the out-of-box Synchronization Rule In from AD – User Common from Exchange where in Hybrid Exchange the value added by Exchange online should only be synchronized if it has been confirmed the value was exported successfully:
+An example of this can be found in the out-of-box Synchronization Rule In from AD - User Common from Exchange where in Hybrid Exchange the value added by Exchange online should only be synchronized if it has been confirmed the value was exported successfully:

 `proxyAddresses <- RemoveDuplicates(Trim(ImportedValues(“proxyAddresses”)))`